Holo-Host/happ-template/README.md

 This simple Rust hApp demonstrates how to use Nix derivations to:
 - Build the hApp DNA locally, or via use of the hApp's Nix expression in another project
 - Develop using local development branches of dependencies such as holochain-rust
-- Integrate with Hydra, Circle-CI and other CI services
+- Integrate with Hydra, CircleCI and other CI services

 ## Nix Configuration